(88): Kannywood Movie Review: Husna ko Huzna

 (Warning: this section contains spoilers)

-The semi-horror, fantasy film is old wine in a new bottle; it repackages a typical love-triangle story.
-Husna (Jamila Nagudu) and Abdul (Adam A. Zango) are set to wed, while a certain kola-nut and groundnut hawking lady, Huzna (Fati Washa), tries everything possible to stop that from happening as she profoundly loves Abdul.
-She does everything, follows him everywhere but he, time after time, rebuffs her.
-There was a time his friend and his other friends beat her up to deter her from bothering her heartthrob.
+The semi-horror fantasy film is old wine in a new bottle; it repackages a typical love triangle story.
+Husna (Jamila Nagudu) and Abdul (Adam A. Zango) are set to wed.
+At the same time, a certain kola-nut and groundnut hawking lady, Huzna (Fati Washa), tries everything possible to stop that from happening as she profoundly loves Abdul.
+She does everything and follows him everywhere, but he, time after time, rebuffs her.
+There was a time when his friend and his other friends beat her up to deter her from bothering her heartthrob.

 It eventually appears that Huzna is a genie.
-Her schemes nearly break the duo’s relationship midway in the film.
-It takes Husna’s mother, and their friends’ assistance and insistence for them to patch up.
-Tired of the drama, one-day Husna steals a deadly chemical from their school laboratory and pours it on Huzna’s face, not knowing that she is not human.
+Her schemes nearly break the duo’s relationship midway through the film.
+It takes Husna’s mother and their friends’ assistance and insistence for them to patch up.
+Tired of the drama, one day, Husna steals a deadly chemical from their school laboratory and pours it on Huzna’s face, not knowing that she is not human.
 However, Huzna turns up at their house the next day to avenge the attack.
 After several pleas, Huzna ‘murders’ her rival by possessing her soul.

-After several failed attempts to woo Abdul, Huzna is goaded into violent action; she kills a guy who attempts to offer her a ride, and then Abdul’s friend who beat her earlier.
-Now in Husna’s form, Huzna arranges with some fellow genies to bring her to the former’s house.
-They cooked up a story that she is not dead when they buried her.
+After several failed attempts to woo Abdul, Huzna is goaded into violent action; she kills a guy who attempts to offer her a ride and then Abdul’s friend who beat her earlier.
+In Husna’s form, Huzna arranges with fellow genies to bring her to the former’s house.
+They cooked up a story that she was not dead when they buried her.
 Husna’s parents grudgingly accept their ‘reincarnated’ daughter.
 Soon afterwards, nonetheless, her nocturnal, bizarre behaviours give her away.
 They eventually discover her real identity.
-She kills the mother for that and nearly killed the father, too, but for the appearance of a more powerful genie.
+She kills the mother for that and nearly kills the father, too, but for the appearance of a more powerful genie.

-Huzna is actually betrothed to the genie for the past 600 years; she, however, chooses to marry a human.
+Huzna is betrothed to the genie for the past 600 years; however, she chooses to marry a human.
 He, therefore, takes her away.
 She soon returns to finish Husna’s father.
-An Islamic cleric exorcises the nurse she possesses to execute her mission at a hospital he’s receiving treatment.
+An Islamic cleric exorcises the nurse she possesses to execute her mission at a hospital where he’s receiving treatment.
 Her engaged genie reappears.
-He begs the cleric to stop, and that he is also a Muslim and respects the Noble Qur’an.
-He brings back Husna alive who was never killed in the first place and forcibly takes Huzna away.
+He begs the cleric to stop and says that he is also a Muslim and respects the Noble Qur’an.
+He brings back Husna, who was never killed in the first place, and forcibly takes Huzna away.

 Critique

-The special effect artist of the film did quite well.
+The special effects artist of the film did quite well.
 By and large, and by the Kannywood ‘standard’, the work deserves commendation.
-The transmogrification of Huzna to Husna or vice versa is so swift and superb; the acid scene, and the way Huzna stretches her hand and alters her eyeballs when attacking her prey, among other scenes, are equally well crafted.
-Generally, the finishing leaves little to be desired in a film industry infamous for its dearth of professionals and producing poor to average films like Kannywood.
+The transmogrification of Huzna to Husna or vice versa is swift and superb; the acid scene and the way Huzna stretches her hand and alters her eyeballs when attacking her prey, among other scenes, are equally well crafted.
+Generally, the finishing leaves little to be desired in a film industry infamous for its dearth of professionals and for producing poor-to-average films like Kannywood.

-As it is with any artwork, Husna ko Huzna is not as impeccable as one might think.
+As with any artwork, Husna ko Huzna is not as impeccable as one might think.
 The biggest blooper in the film is the M.M.
 Haruna English Academy scene.
-The whole scene could, and of course, should be either wholly avoided or shown differently.
-Now, it is unnecessarily lengthy, too detailed, and its idolization by the actors adds less than little or no substance to neither the plot development nor the centre in the real world.
-The thumb rule is: one must not feature in their sponsored movie, or covertly advertise their product therein.
+The whole scene could, and of course, be either wholly avoided or shown differently.
+It is unnecessarily lengthy and too detailed, and its idolisation by the actors adds less than minor or no substance to the plot development or the centre in the real world.
+The thumb rule is that one must not feature in their sponsored movie or covertly advertise their product therein.

 Verdict

-On the whole, Husan ko Huzna is not a bad piece of work.
-For most women, I guess, the seemingly original story is an edge-of-the-seat semi-horror, for its marital tug-of-war over a charming prince motif.
-The actors, all of them, have done very well, with the performance of Washa lady occupying the highest position.
-The film crew, notably the director, followed by the camera team, have done a praiseworthy job as well.
-The angles are carefully selected and taken; the light fits, and so on and so forth.
-I, therefore, rate it 3.5/5.0.
-It could be higher but for the insipidness of love-triangle-story in Kannywood and the overt, avoidable advertorial of the executive producer’s enterprise.
+On the whole, Husan ko Huzna is a good piece of work.
+For most women, the seemingly original story is an edge-of-the-seat semi-horror for its marital tug-of-war over a charming prince motif.
+All of the actors have done very well, with the performance of the Washa lady occupying the highest position.
+The film crew, notably the director, followed by the camera team, have also done a praiseworthy job.
+The angles are carefully selected and taken, the light fits, and so on.
+I rate it 3.5/5.0.
+It could be higher but for the insipidness of the love triangle story in Kannywood and the overt, avoidable advertorial of the executive producer’s enterprise.

 Reviewed by: